tfsec/tfsec.github.io/_docs/azure/synapse/virtual-network-enabled.md

 ---
+title: azure-synapse-virtual-network-enabled
-title: Synapse Workspace should have managed virtual network enabled, the default is disabled.
+description: Synapse Workspace should have managed virtual network enabled, the default is disabled.
 shortcode: azure-synapse-virtual-network-enabled
 legacy: AZU027
 summary: Synapse Workspace should have managed virtual network enabled, the default is disabled.